hughescoin/healing-honey/README.md

 Spend Permissions can be approved offchain and revoked onchain (which requires gas).
 Smart Wallet users can manage (revoke) their Spend Permissions through the settings page of their Smart Wallet.

 ![REVOKE](https://i.imgur.com/mZOaocK.png)

+> [!TIP]
+> You can retrieve valid (non-revoked) spend permissions for an account by polling the utility API endpoint: https://rpc.wallet.coinbase.com.
+Refer to our [schema definition](https://www.smartwallet.dev/guides/spend-permissions/api-reference/coinbase-fetchpermissions) for details.

 ## Demo